marcdhi/Aptoon/README.md

-## Aptoon: Webtoon Creation Platform for Gamers Built on Solana
+## Aptoon: Launches First Solana-Based AI Comic Platform for Gamers

 > 👉 **Aptoon, Your Game, Your Story!**